Daviad0/RibbonRunner/README.md

 digital/online experience for 2022.
 Additionally, we are looking at the ‘event’ being rom May 1 – 8th (Mother’s Day)
 ```
+All of our writing / video submissions are included on DevPost, **so if you are a judge, that will have better information than this README will** :>

 ## Testing It Out